Qqwy/elixir-type_check/README.md

 - [ ] Per-module or even per-spec settings to turn on/off, configure formatter, etc.

 ### Changelog
+- master -
+  - Fixes prettyprinting of `TypeCheck.Builtin.Range`.

-- 0.7.0 Addition of the option `enable_runtime_checks`.
+- 0.7.0 - Addition of the option `enable_runtime_checks`.
 When false, all runtime checks in the given module are completely disabled.
   - Adding `DateTime.t` to the default overrides, as it was still missing.
-- 0.6.0 Addition of `spectest` & 'default overrides' Elixir's standard library types:
+- 0.6.0 - Addition of `spectest` & 'default overrides' Elixir's standard library types:
   - Adding `TypeCheck.ExUnit`, with the function `spectest` to test function-specifications.
     - Possibility to use options `:except`, `:only`, `:initial_seed`.
     - Possibility to pass custom options to StreamData.